The Presence of God Among Men

 Where was the father?

 The father was about thirty feet away from the boy all through the night.
-He was in the forest, next to trees that sheltered him, and he watched his son.
-But he would not leave his son, because he knew the great danger and he knew that his boy could really have been destroyed by the wild animals in the forest, but he stayed with him.
+He was in the forest, next to trees that sheltered him, and he watched his son, but he would not leave his son, because he knew the great danger and he knew that his boy could really have been destroyed by the wild animals in the forest.

 Why do I tell that story?

 What saved that little boy?

 The presence of his father.
 The presence of his father shielded him, took care of him, without him even knowing it.

 But if it wasn’t for the presence of the father, terrible things could have happened to that child, and yet he himself never knew it.